 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Chamomile flowers are generally safe for dogs, but if your dog has an unusual reaction, please call your veterinary office immediately.
+Chamomile flowers are generally safe for dogs.
+But if your dog has an unusual reaction, please call your veterinary office immediately.
 If they are unavailable, follow their instructions to contact an emergency facility.

 Disclaimer: This website may contain affiliate links.
 The products that I advertise are the ones I believe in.
-I will earn a commission if you purchase something through the links.
+I will earn a commission if you purchase through the links.
 There is no additional cost to you.
 See my full disclosure HERE.

 Leave a Reply